darekaze/SpaceWx/src/data/articles/impacts/en/human-space-exploration.md

 Charged particles from the Sun may cause impacts to the equipment of the spacecraft.
 For example, **high energy ions** penetrate electronic components and cause errors in **electronic signals**, leading to **improper commands** in the spaceship or **incorrect data** of an instrument.

 Moreover, charge accumulation may occur on the electronics on board satellites and spacecraft, resulting in a build-up of the electric field.
-When an electrical discharge eventually happens, the **electronics may be damaged**, hence affecting the operation of spacecraft.
+When an electrical discharge eventually happens, the **electronics may be damaged**, hence affecting the operation of satellite and spacecraft.